-A student who has current certification from the Texas Department of State Health Services as an EMT Paramedic, but who did not complete EMSP 2262, 2434, 2444, 1455, 2243, and 2463 or receive equivalent transfer credit from another college or university, may receive credit for EMSP, 2262, 2434, 2444, 1455, 2243, and 2463 if the following advanced placement requirements are met:
+A student who has current certification from the Texas Department of State Health Services as an EMT Paramedic, but who did not complete EMSP 2262, 2434, 2444, 1455, 2243 and 2463 or receive equivalent transfer credit from another college or university, may receive credit for EMSP, 2262, 2434, 2444, 1455, 2243 and 2463 if the following advanced placement requirements are met:

-- 1. Submission of a copy of current certificate for EMT Paramedic from the Texas Department of State Health Services. - 2.
-Submission of copy of current certification of ACLS and ITLS from American Heart Association and a copy of PALS or PEPP certification. - 3.
+1. Submission of a copy of current EMT Paramedic certification from the Texas Department of State Health Services.

+- 2. Submission of copy of current ACLS and ITLS certification from American Heart Association and a copy of PALS or PEPP certification. - 3.
 Submission of documentation of two years recent experience as a paramedic along with letters of recommendation from the current supervisor and medical director. - 4.
-Successfully pass a written evaluation at the EMT Paramedic level with a grade of "75%" or better, satisfactorily demonstrate skills proficiency, and satisfactorily demonstrate clinical proficiency on simulated EMS paramedic level scenarios as verified by a TVCC EMS instructor. - 5.
-Be accepted for admission by TVCC.
-Credit will be awarded and placed on the student's academic record only after the student has earned the equivalent number of semester hours at TVCC (18 for paramedic courses). - 6.
-Be TSI complete or exempt in reading. - 7.
-The fee for administering the EMT advanced placement evaluations for the paramedic level is \$100 which is payable to the business office and is nonrefundable.
+Successful passage of a written evaluation at the EMT Paramedic level with a grade of 75% or better, satisfactorily demonstrate skills proficiency and satisfactorily demonstrate clinical proficiency on simulated EMS paramedic level scenarios as verified by a TVCC EMS instructor. - 5.
+Admissions acceptance by TVCC.
+Credit will be awarded and placed on the student's academic record only after the student has earned the equivalent number of semester hours at TVCC (20 for paramedic courses). - 6.
+Completion of TSI requirements or exemption in reading. - 7.
+Submission of a \$100 fee for administering the EMT advanced placement evaluation for the paramedic level; this fee is payable to the business office and is nonrefundable.

-Students interested in receiving advanced placement credit for any EMS course should contact the Provost of Health Occupations or EMS Program Coordinator for further information.
+Students interested in receiving advanced placement credit for any EMS course should contact the Health Science Center provost or EMS program coordinator for further information.